 # FRINX Machine introduction

-# FRINX Machine components
+# FRINX Machine core components

-# FRINX UniConfig
+# UniConfig

-• Connects to the devices in network
+• Connects to the devices in the network

 • Retrieves and stores configuration from devices